Tunnels between NSX-T Edge and ESXi nodes displays as Down even when there are no connectivity issues

 Resolution

-To work around this issue, ensure to place the Edge TEPs on a different subnet/VLAN than the TEPs in the ESXi compute transport nodes.
+To resolve this issue, you need to move the Edge node uplinks to a NSX backed VLAN trunk port group, or you can move the Edge TEPs to use a different subnet/VLAN than the TEPs in the ESXi compute transport nodes.
+The solution depends on your deployment requirements.

 Additional Information